base/base/docs/specs/experimental/custom-gas-token.md

 Interop is supported between chains that use a custom gas token.
 The token address and the number of decimals are legible on chain.
 In the future we may add the ability to poke a chain such that it emits an event that includes the custom gas token address and its number of decimals to easily be able to introspect on the native asset of another chain.

+### Wrapped Ether

+The `WETH9` predeploy at `0x4200000000000000000000000000000000000006` represents wrapped native asset and not wrapped `ether`.
+Portable and fungible `ether` across different domains is left for a future project.